-MTSA supports students in assistance with their business needs such as Fax, Copy, Notary, transcripts, at no additional charge.
+MTSA supports students in assistance with their business needs such as Fax, Copy, Mail, Notary, transcripts, & wellness documents (i.e., TB skin tests) at no additional charge.
+MTSA students have to provide documentation of multiple items to multiple places while in school and to employers after graduation.